lifemapper/core/docs/adminUser/rocksInstall.rst

 Install the rolls:
 ~~~~~~~~~~~~~~~~~~

-Make sure to get the SGE roll directly from SDSC download site (default on
-the installation screen) and the Python roll from notyeti.lifemapper.org
-(with the updated Python roll).
-All other rolls should come from the yeti or
+All rolls should come from the vm host machine (notyeti) to speed download time.
-notyeti sites if they are physically located there (to speed download time).

 For all clusters, install the following (Rocks 7.0):
  * area51